 Dark and stylish, floor to ceiling mirrors, black painted walls in corridors, bedrooms balanced by white cotton and red accents with upward lighting.
-The real difference is discovering the room layout has an open plan bathroom where shower and sink area are exposed (except toilet).
+The real difference is discovering the room layout has an open plan bathroom where shower and sink area is exposed (except toilet).

 The spa area on the 6th floor had fitness equipment as well as a wet and dry sauna, with a jacuzzi outside overlooking the city.
 The whole spa area is glass windows to watch the world outside.
-The spa is open till 2am.
+The spa is open till 2 am.
 Rooms have a luxurious and sexy appeal, but there are some things that score low to make this a repeat experience.

-The wifi signal and network was difficult and unreliable, connecting on a mobile practically impossible, and the iPad struggled to stay connected.
+The wifi signal and network were difficult and unreliable, connecting on a mobile practically impossible, and the iPad struggled to stay connected.
 Not included in the room rate is standard TV channels, instead of opting to pay for selected movies Axel Hotel Berlin charges extra to activate even common TV, which in my book should be standard.

 Axel Hotel Berlin is in a class of its own and very different from conventional hotels.
 It is an experience and a destination in itself.
 This is not a place for the conservative individual but rather one who is willing to be more exhibitionist for a change.
-It is sexy with upmarket appeal, cosmopolitan design with high standards and specs.
+It is sexy with the upmarket appeal, cosmopolitan design with high standards and specs.
 No sleaze here, rather sophisticated kink.